our0boros/Compendium-of-Materia-Medica/items/report.md

 4. [DataStream].
 After a user logs in, a background service periodically generates events where random users like the current app user's post.
 The user can see notifications of new events and handle them.
     * Code: NotificationService.java
     * The service will generate a new event representing other user's like action periodically.
+    * The service will also simulate other user sharing posts, reading post information from json.
+    * The social page can do real-time update when someone share a new post.
     * If the app user's newest post has less than 6 likes, it will be liked by a random user.
     * User will get notification both as system notification and UI updates.
    <br>